frens-app/zupass-react-native-example/README.md

 4. `npm run ios` or `npm run android` or `npm run web`

 NOTE: for Android, localhost won't work, so use something like ngrok to expose your local server to the internet.
 Then change the VERIFY_SERVICE_URL to point to your ngrok url.

+## How to expand support for other Zupass features

+Current example supports verifying Zuzalu Participants group membership for ZuConnect 2023.

+To add support for other Zupass features, see `semaphoreGroupUrls` in [client useZupassGroupMembershipVerification.ts](./zupass-auth-react-native/src/useZupassGroupMembershipVerification.ts).
+You may also need to modify `fetchSemaphoreGroup` in [server verifyGroupSignal.ts](./zupass-verify-server/app/zupass-verify/verifyGroupSignal.ts) to support the new feature.

+---

+This demo brought to you by your frens at https://frens.lol